Julien Mailland

 Selected publications

-I’m currently writing my next book, a legal history of the video game industry, under contract with MIT Press Game Histories series.
-Along the way, I produced a fun oral history of Atari’s first General Counsel and Nolan Bushnell’s personal lawyer Lon Allan: Julien Mailland, “’Nolan, with Respect, This is Really Lousy Pizza’: Conversations with Lon Allan, Original General Counsel for Atari and Pizza Time Theatre / Chuck E. Cheese,” ROMchip Vol. 2 No. 1: July 2020
+Along the way or researching my new book, I produced a fun oral history of Atari’s first General Counsel and Nolan Bushnell’s personal lawyer Lon Allan: Julien Mailland, “’Nolan, with Respect, This is Really Lousy Pizza’: Conversations with Lon Allan, Original General Counsel for Atari and Pizza Time Theatre / Chuck E. Cheese,” ROMchip Vol. 2 No. 1: July 2020

 My latest article on net neutrality argues that U.S. congressional reform mandating net neutrality would past First Amendment muster – the piece is interdisciplinary and draws from computer science, economics, history, and constitutional law: Julien Mailland, For an Anti-discrimination Act for Cyberspace: Two-Sided Pricing, Walled Gardens, and the Depletion of the Marketplace of Ideas, 44 Hastings Comm. & Ent.
 L.J.
 41 (2021).